fnproject/flow/docs/API.md

 #### Failed Response

-As with successful invocations, the completer will store body, status and headers for function calls that complete with a failed response (50x).
-In this case the stage's status will be set to _failure_:
+As with successful invocations, the completer will store body, status and headers for function invocations where the function indicates that it has terminated unsuccessfully.
+In this case the stage's status will be set to _failure_ and the body will echo the output from the function:

 ```
 FnProject-DatumType: httpresp